Power BI and Excel

 See you in the next section!

-You've completed the Power BI and Excel section of Microsoft Power BI Guided learning.
+Nice job completing the Power BI and Excel section of Power BI Guided learning.
+Next, you learn about publishing and sharing.

 You learned how to...